davidmcclure/GoogleAnalytics/README.md

 the template rendering process, this causes the tracking code to output in the middle of the &lthead&rt tag.
-This is generally fine, although ideally the tracking code would be located at the very end of the document, just before the close of the &ltbody&rt tag, so as to avoid any hanging during page load if there is higher than normal latency when the script tries to dial back to Google.
+This is generally fine, although ideally the tracking code would be located at the very end of the document, just before the close of the &lt;body&gt; tag, so as to avoid any hanging during page load if there is higher than normal latency when the script tries to dial back to Google.
 Omeka does not currently fire a plugin hook at that location in the template rendering process, and a